bcgov/nr-architecture-patterns-library/README.md

-# nr-architecture-patterns-library
+# NR Architecture Patterns Library

 This repository contains the patterns library from NRM architecture team in confluence space.
 This is a public view of those library and guidance.